jpratt-mru/funwebdev-3ed-lab-feedback/README.md

 - [ ] maybe call this "Using the Console and Native **Objects**"? (the "Natives" is both a bit vague...and could be misconstrued)

+### TYK #2

+- [ ] the given solution has two potential issues
+  - [ ] it doesn't allow for $0 bills (which is reasonable...but should probably be mentioned in the question), and
+  - [ ] it involves a logical operator, which hasn't been mentioned in previous exercises

 ### TYK #3